Snow Water Resources Laboratory

-Graduate students in my group are funded by research assistantships or fellowships.
-I encourage strong candidates to apply for external research fellowships, including NSERC Graduate Scholarships, and I am always happy to discuss funding and project proposals and ideas.
+Graduate students in the group are funded by research assistantships or fellowships.
+The laboratory director encourages strong candidates to apply for external research fellowships, including NSERC Graduate Scholarships, and we are always happy to discuss funding, and project proposal ideas.

 UBC's Geography Department is one of the top geography departments in the world.
 Through our research and teaching, we strive for a critical and ethical approach to the natural environment and society’s relationship with it.
 We have a diverse range of faculty focused on the cryosphere and water, and we offer an abundance of courses that can support you as you build your graduate career and experience, both within the Geography Department as well as across the University in Earth, Ocean, and Atmospheric Sciences; Forestry; Environmental Sciences; Civil Engineering Departments and more.
 Snow hydrology research at UBC is enhanced by collaborative opportunities with indigenous communities, industry professionals, neighboring universities, federal centres.